Don Bluth Entertainment: Goldcrest and downturn (1988–1992)

 During production of Rock-a-Doodle, the studio found itself in difficulties again.
 Following a buyout of Goldcrest, the new owners of the production company, after finding out the end results of their previous film, decided to end its dealings with Sullivan Bluth Studios.
 Shortly after, Goldcrest took steps to liquidate the studio, claiming it could not pay back a $300,000 loan and other debts.
 However, the petition was withdrawn and the issue was settled outside court.
 Though the precise reasons for the withdrawal were not made public, as part of the settlement the ownership of the studio's artwork was turned over to Goldcrest, putting an end to the studio's selling of animation cels.
-Around this time, Sullivan Bluth was contracted by Hanna-Barbera Productions and Universal Studios to provide animation for The Funtastic World of Hanna-Barbera ride at Universal Studios Florida and they provided additional services for Hyperion Films' Rover Dangerfield.
+Around this time, Sullivan Bluth was contracted by Hanna-Barbera Productions and Universal Studios to provide animation for The Funtastic World of Hanna-Barbera ride at Universal Studios Florida; they also provided additional services for Hyperion Films' Rover Dangerfield.

 In January 1992, Sullivan Bluth Studios renamed itself to Don Bluth Entertainment following Morris Sullivan's retirement.